 When your child doesn’t understand what’s said to him, he might ask for an explanation, or ask what specific words mean.

-Your child will understand instructions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and hop into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.
+Your child will understand instructions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and get into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.

 Also, your child will understand questions most of the time, especially if they’re about something that’s happening right now, or that she can see.
 She’ll understand slightly complicated explanations, as long as she can see the results herself.
-For example, she’ll understand an explanation such as, ‘When the sun shines on things, it makes them hot.
+For example, she’ll understand an explanation like, ‘When the sun shines on things, it makes them hot.
 Feel how warm the water in the dog’s bowl is from being in the sun?’

 Play, communication and language development